gandys/Symmetry_Detector/README.md

 " Symmetry_Detector-Applied.ipynb : Initial Symmetry Detector.
 An example of application of the first general symmetry detector developed in Symmetry_Detector.ipynb.
 This symmetry detector is programmed to find, in general, the dominating symmetry in a database, without specifying exactly the features.
 One can find out those features by inspecting the results, but it is not very efficient. "

 " Symmetry_Detector-Applied-2.ipynb : Improved Symmetry Detector.
 This detector finds the dominating symmetries and is able to tell which variables are responsible for those symmetries.
-In this notebook there are several examples of application "
+In this notebook there are several examples of application.
+One of those is the physical process e+e- -> Z - e+e-, described in summary.pdf.
+The data of the physical events can be found in CSV_Events.zip, with different values of the coulplings."

 "You can also find here the pre-trained models used for these codes.
-There is a model with 5 symmetries and a model with just reflection and none symmetry "
+There is a model with 5 symmetries and a model with just reflection and none symmetry. "